alex-ball/rdaslides/README.md

 Copyright 2016 Alex Ball.

-This work consists of four image files (rda-logo.pdf, rda-bg-normal.jpeg, rda-bg-title1.jpeg, and rda-bg-title2.jpeg), the documented LaTeX file rdaslides.dtx, and a Makefile.
+This work consists of various image files, the documented LaTeX file rdaslides.dtx, and a Makefile.

 The text files contained in this work may be distributed and/or modified